Colt 1911. The 7 Best You Can Buy In 2022.

 But which is the best to get?
 That depends on exactly what you're looking for.
 The seven Colt 1911 pistols on this list are the best in Colt's current product lineup, and all fit a particular niche very well.

 Why A Colt 1911?
 Why Not A Springfield Or A Sig Or Something?

 Is there some special sauce to a Colt 1911 that others don't have?

-The Colt Competition series are made for competition shooting in mind, with standard features to make them easy to run on the clock.
+The Colt Competition series are made for competition shooting.
 You can get this 1911 in 9mm, .45 ACP and .38 Super.

 Colt Royal Blue 1911 Classic